gnosis/GECO/Proposals/Dapplets.md

 ### Timeline, Milestones and Deliverables

-The project is splitted several modules:
+The project is divided into several modules:

 * *Injector:* a browser plugin loading and injecting controls into the website depending on context.
 * *Protocol:* a DSL for dapplets and controls definition.